4 ways to say NO when you absolutely have no bandwidth left

 In business, we hear the word “no” often.
 It’s just part of the job.
 We hear it so often, in fact, that we sometimes say “yes” just to counteract all that negativity that we may feel.
-Being on the receiving end of no can be brutal and disheartening, but saying yes all the time (when we should be saying no) isn’t going to fix things or make it all better.
+Being on the receiving end of “no” can be brutal and disheartening, but saying “yes” all the time (when we should be saying “no”) isn’t going to fix things or make it all better.

-Not surprisingly, saying yes all the time makes you feel stressed out and allows others to value your time even less.
-If you say yes often enough, people will come to expect it which becomes a self-fulfilling prophecy.
+Not surprisingly, saying “yes” all the time makes you feel stressed out and allows others to value your time even less.
+If you say “yes” often enough, people will come to expect it which becomes a self-fulfilling prophecy.

 Don’t get me wrong, there is a lot to be said for the power of yes.
 It invokes energy, trust, and creativity.
 It feels good to say yes.
 For the most part, we all want to be helpful and accommodating but it can also lead to a lot of stress and consternation, and lack of productivity.

-When I use the word no in this context, I’m not talking about negativity.
+When I use the word “no” in this context, I’m not talking about negativity.
 That is a completely different topic.
 Negativity is a chronic attitude.
 It is, as Dr. Judith Sills explained in an article in Psychology Today, “a pair of emotional glasses through which some people get a cloudy view of the world.”
-By contrast, no is just a decision in time.
+By contrast, “no” is just a decision in time.

 All of us have gotten to a breaking point and have needed to put our foot down.
-Some actually do, but some just can’t or won’t say no even when they know it needs to be done.
+Some actually do, but some just can’t or won’t say “no” even when they know it needs to be done.

-If you’re reluctant, here are some practical ways you can say no.
+If you’re reluctant, here are some practical ways you can say “no.”

 Do it quickly

-Once you realize that saying yes isn’t the wisest course of action, politely decline right away.
-Don’t say “I need to check my schedule” or promise to get back to them.
+Once you realize that saying “yes” isn’t the wisest course of action, politely decline right away.
+Don’t say “I need to check my schedule,” or promise to get back to them.
 This will be interpreted as a “soft yes” and they will begin to make plans.
 If you know you can’t or suspect it, inform them that you have a conflict.
 Your conflict doesn’t necessarily need to be your schedule.
 It may be a competing priority or commitment.

 Be honest